 According to an official SoftBank press-release, the Aquos Crystal is scheduled for release in the USA on August 29, with pre-orders starting tomorrow.
 Check out some high-resolution photos of the gorgeous phone below.

 The Aquos Crystal X, which will remain a Japanese exclusive for now, is the flagship version of the phone - it's upgraded to a 5.5-inch 1080p display, Snapdragon 801 CPU clocked to 2.3GHz, 2GB RAM, 32GB of storage, and a 2610mAh battery.
 Its dimensions are a slightly bigger 5.5 inches (139mm) height, 2.9 inches (73mm) width, and 0.43 inches (11mm) thickness.
-The battery capacity eludes us at this very moment.

 Obviously, we're eagerly awaiting Sprint's tomorrow announcement.
 These Aquos phones are definitely a leg above everything else on the Android market in terms of design and screen-to-body ratio.